HBCU & HSI Partnerships

 1st Semester Housing Scholarship: Scholarship will cover 1st-semester housing and may be eligible for the scholarship to be extended to 2nd semester.

-*To be eligible, you must be admitted to Ross University School of Medicine.
-Students who are residents of the state of New York must also have paid a seat deposit in order to be eligible.
-Students who are residents of the state of Florida are not eligible due to state regulations.
+*To be eligible for HBCU & HSI Partnership benefits, you must be admitted to Ross University School of Medicine.
+Students who are residents of the state of New York residents must submit a Letter of intent in order to be eligible Students who are residents of the state of Florida are not eligible due to state regulations.

 - Charles R. Drew University